-You’re getting an equipment rental house without having to go through an equipment rental company, pay an insurance fee, and go through setting up a new account.
+You’re getting crew and the latest equipment without having to go through an equipment rental company, pay an insurance fee, and go through setting up a new account.
 And we’re checking out the equipment thoroughly before it goes out.
 Yes, most freelancers would as well test their equipment before they go out in the field but as we said earlier, if the equipment fails, who is picking up and bringing your replacement gear?

 3. Backup production staff

-If you find suddenly that your needs have changed – you need more people or different gear or more gear, we have you covered.
+If you suddenly find that your needs have changed – you need more people, more gear, different gear…we have you covered.
 We think we have made our point.
 Still not convinced?
 Call us.
 You have nothing to lose and everything to gain.